natecostello/van_two_point_oh/blog/2021-10-27-ltrack/ltrack.md

 	# source: [vecteezy]
 	# url: url
 ---
+**TLDR: We installed 6 lengths of L-track.
+These runs form part of the structure to support ceiling panels, wall panels lights, over-head storage, and provide general L-track utility.**<!--excerpt-->

 The utility of L-track was a major take-away of Van 1.0.
 For 2.0, we knew we would replicate the use of L-track as the foundation for our diy-mule-bag overhead storage.
 We also wanted to run an extra strip of L-track along the wall of each side that would not be covered by the overhead storage.
 This meant 6 total runs: passenger and driver "upper-wall" and "ceiling" L-track used for the overhead storage mounts, and passenger and driver "lower-wall" L-track for future random utility.